Jim Kimberley photo

 Max Verstappen is F1’s highest-paid driver in 2023.
 Racingnews365 puts the Dutch driver’s salary at $55 million.

-Jim is a motorsport journalist, editor, and podcaster.
-He's a content creator specializing in motorsport with 10+ years of experience across technical and creative positions.
-Jim has written race reviews and opinion pieces for Formula One, together with interviewing personalities across the motorsport world.
+Jim is a freelance motorsport journalist, editor, and podcaster.
+He’s a content creator specializing in motorsport with 11+ years of experience across technical and creative positions.
+Jim has an impressive track record of writing race reviews and opinion pieces for Formula One.
+He’s particularly proud of interviewing personalities from the motorsport industry.